 Do Get Rid of Pests

 Nothing ruins a party quite like uninvited, bloodsucking guests.
 No, we’re not talking about vampires.
 We’re talking about mosquitoes, which like to join in on the festivities during the evenings and on cloudy days.
-To keep these non-RSVPs out of the party, get some Tiki torches and add citronella oil for the fuel.
+When hosting outdoor parties there are a few ways to keep these non-RSVPs out of the party.
+Get some Tiki torches and add citronella oil for the fuel.
 This will deter the bloodsuckers from coming and keep your invited guests from leaving.

 Don’t Forget Lighting

-Especially essential for evening and night parties, lighting makes it possible for the party to continue on even when the sunlight fades.
+Especially essential when hosting outdoor parties for evening and night, lighting makes it possible for the party to continue on even when the sunlight fades.
 There are many options when it comes to outdoor lighting.
 Already mentioned are Tiki torches and fire pits, but you’ll want lighting for tables and hanging around.
 One great idea for those going green is cordless solar lighting.
 You can stick them where light is needed without worrying about running wires, or turning them on and off–thanks to their automatic function.

 Do Have Food Ready

 If you’re planning a big dinner, it may be tempting to wait to feed your guests until the big reveal, so they’ll have lots of room for your oh-so-good meal.
 However, guests may arrive uncomfortably starved, and in case the meal takes longer to cook, it’s a good idea to have some food out right away on a serving cart that’s easy to keep replenished.
 Since it all might be sitting there for the length of the party, make sure it’s non-perishable food such as chips, nuts, pesto and bread, or sweets like cookies or cake balls.